XiangwenGui/copilot-chat-widget/README.md

-# copilot-chat-widget
+# Copilot Chat Widget
-Custom chat widget for our Copilot chatbot on Webflow.
+This widget connects our Copilot chatbot to Webflow webstie.

+**Author:** Xiangwen Gui